Barcelona

 In the main courtyard is the stunning sculpture called "Rainy Cadillac" - a huge bronze figure on the bonnet of a car in front of a boat on top of a column.

-Other treasures include paintings, drawings, engravings and photographs totalling around 1500 pieces in all.
+Other treasures include paintings, drawings, engravings and photographs totaling around 1500 pieces in all.

 L' Aquarium de Barcelona: Situated in the harbour the aquarium offers visitors a chance to dive with sharks or even spend the night surrounded by them (children aged 8 to 12).

 Magic Fountain of Montjuic: A stunning light and water show to the sounds of classical and contemporary music.
-The audience usually arrive early to secure the best views near to the Museum of Catalan Art.
+The audience usually arrive early in the evening to secure the best views near to the Museum of Catalan Art.

 Barcelona FC Museum: A Mecca for soccer fans.
-The tour includes a visit to the trophy cabinet, statues of club's famous players and a behind the scenes look at the changing rooms, etc
+The tour includes a visit to the trophy cabinet, statues of club's famous players and a behind the scenes look at the changing rooms, etc. May not be open on match days.

 Barcelona Zoo: The zoo has many endangered and curious-looking animals on show and facilities also include a restaurant, shop and a mini-train.